 Opened in 2002, the Royal Pacific's Southeast Asia-inspired theming is both relaxing and structured.
 Guests enter the lobby from a walkway set two stories above a man-made stream which surrounds the resort.
 Once inside, the lobby's dark teak wood accents contrast nicely against the enormous amount of light coming in from the windows and three-story A-frame roof.
 Various species of palm line the walkway through the lobby, and through these you see that entire lobby area surrounds a large outdoor fountain.

 As with the Hard Rock, rooms at the Royal Pacific have a dressing area with sink, and the dressing area is separated from the rest of the room by a wall.
 Adjacent to the dressing area is the bathroom, with a tub, shower and toilet.
-Unlike the Hard Rock, the shower area is not large enough for dressing except in a pinch.
-Water pressure in the shower is good.
 While they're acceptable, the bathroom and dressing areas at the Royal Pacific are our least favorite of the Universal resorts.

 Pool, Gym and Recreation

 Like the Hard Rock, the Royal Pacific's zero-entry pool includes a sand beach, volleyball court, play area for kids, hot tub and rental cabanas, plus a poolside bar and grill.
-Designed to look like a cross between a tropical island and cruise ship pool (complete with faux exhaust tower and observation deck,the swimming complex pool is huge.
+Designed to look like a cross between a tropical island and cruise ship pool (complete with faux exhaust tower and observation deck,the swimming complex pool is huge; it does not, however, have a waterslide.
 Lounge chairs line most of the walkway around the pool, and portable folding umbrellas provide shade where the palm trees and lush green plants can't.
-The Royal Pacific offers free "pool concierge" where they will set up your lounge chairs and provide plenty of towels.
 While there are servers from the Bali Bar & Grille taking food and drink orders, there is also free water that is usually mixed with lemon, oranges or strawberries.

 On-site dining includes two full-service restaurants, three bars and a luau.
 Of the table-service restaurants, only the Islands Dining Room is open for breakfast.
 Its buffet is stocked with the usual eggs, bacon, pancakes and French toast.
-Other breakfast options include a grab and go continental style breakfast in the Orchid Court Lounge located near the hotel lobby while outdoors by the water taxi launch is the Bula Bar & Grille Coffee Express which offers coffee, pastries, whole fruit and other healthy options.
-Coffee Express is open 7am-10am seven days a week.
+Another breakfast option is the grab and go continental style breakfast in the Orchid Court Lounge located near the hotel lobby.

 Several casual bar areas are located in the resort including Jake's American Bar, the Orchid Court Sushi Bar and, our favorite, the Bula Bar & Grille which has the insanely great Shipwrecked Loaded Nachos.
 These nachos are one of the rare appetizers that the entire family can share and since there are plenty of tables in the shade its a great place for the adults to relax with a drink as the kids play in the pool just a couple steps away.

-Rack rates for 2013 run from a low of $224 per night on weeknights in January to $369 per night during December's holidays, excluding tax.
-Guests with cars will pay an additional $18 per day for self-parking, and in-room internet access is another $10 per day.
-The rooms alone aren't worth those rates, but adding in unlimited Universal Express, one hour early access to The Wizarding World of Harry Potter and a short walk to the parks makes it more palatable.
-Loews hotels do run a great loyalty program called YouFirst in which benefits include free in-room wifi starting with your second visit, free room upgrades and late check-out.
+Rack rates for 2015 run from a low of $234 per night on weeknights in January to $404 per night during December's holidays, excluding tax.
+Though nice, the rooms alone aren't worth those rates, but adding in unlimited Universal Express, one hour early access to The Wizarding World of Harry Potter and a short walk to the parks makes makes it the best deal among Universal's deluxe hotels.

 Good (and Not-So-Good) Rooms at Loews Royal Pacific Resort